 Implement

-Lessons are sequenced to ensure logical and natural progression across units.
+The Developing Experts scheme is well-sequenced to ensure logical and natural progression across units.
 Children are taught the national curriculum objectives for each year group, whilst working scientifically skills progress across key phases.

 Knowledge, Understanding and Skills